You asked, we answer - Supply Chain

 Excellent question.
 Our intention and hope, is that anything we produce will last a lifetime.
 Unlike many others, our products are based on slow fashion and made to last - creating a product thinking it will one day be disposed sets us up for exactly what we are trying to avoid - after all we have rescued the materials to make sure they themselves don’t end up in landfill in the first place.

 We, however, understand accidents can happen and may damage the clothing.
-Thinking forward to avoid unnecessary disposal, we have introduced the Econobee - our own “circular economy” where waste becomes a product (activewear) and then if ever returned and unable of being fixed, further recycled into another product with minimal to zero waste - this means re-utilising the textile fibres to make new textile when possible or creating filaments from un-recycled textile.
+Thinking forward to avoid unnecessary disposal, we have introduced the Econobee - our own “circular economy” where waste becomes a product (activewear) and then if ever returned and unable of being fixed, further recycled into another product with minimal to zero waste - this means re-utilising the textile fibres to make new textile when possible (which is extremely rare) or creating filaments from un-recycled textile.

 2. Please tell us about the factory: where is it?